 You can also use Google Lens from the Google Photos app.
 For this, open Google Photos → tap on image → tap on the lens icon from the bottom of the screen.

-Best Reverse Image Search Websites and Apps in 2020
+Best Reverse Image Search Websites and Apps

 Website for Reverse Image Search